cuijialang/VHDLinter/README.md

 #### Packages
 - [x] Package should be indicated by suffixing *_pkg* to their name
+- [X] Self-defined types (except for FSM) should be defined in a library
 - [ ] All defined types that are in the package should be commented
-- [ ] Self-defined types (except for state-machine states) should be defined in a library

 ## Preview